Artificial intelligence is increasingly important to computer games, web search, biometric systems and many other areas of modern IT.

-Our courses in Computer Science, Computer Science with Artificial Intelligence and Computer Science with Distributed Systems all share a common first year, which focuses on the fundamentals of programming and the mathematical principles that underpin computer science.
+Our courses in Computer Science, and Computer Science with Artificial Intelligence share a common first year, which focuses on the fundamentals of programming and the mathematical principles that underpin computer science.
 This gives you the flexibility to switch easily between the three courses if you choose.

 In Year 2 you’ll build on this foundation to develop your knowledge of algorithms and operating systems among other key areas.
 You’ll also gain learn more about the ideas and techniques involved in different approaches to artificial intelligence, the basics of knowledge representation and key aspects of data mining.
 You’ll also choose from optional modules in areas such as mobile app development.

 There are fewer compulsory modules in Year 3, when you’ll learn more about robotics and parallel computing while choosing from a wide range of optional modules.
 You could focus on data science, web services, visualising information or user-adaptive intelligent systems, allowing you to gain a broad base of knowledge and build further specialist skills.